 The department of Mechanical Engineering, within the Faculty of Engineering Sciences, is a unit that has been at the core of BTH since the start in early 1990s.
 The department is active in research, education and collaboration, and is a specialized unit with in-depth knowledge.

-We gather our research efforts under the flag of three research labs:
+We gather our research efforts under the flag of two research labs:

 - Product Development Research Laboratory